travlr-archived/CodeDepot/README.rst

 will have the appearance more of a specification than of merely a white paper.
 At this point I encourage you to envision the possibilities of a collaborative effort to change the current paradigm surrounding the production, consumption and usage of software.
-You are encouraged to join this effort to modernize the entire software ecosystem via open source software.
+You are encouraged to join this effort to modernize the entire software ecosystem via open source software and its principles.
 Please become a contributing member of the CodeDepot Community.

 ..
 	note:: Say: Bring _your_ innovations and implement them.